AlestackOverglow/doubleclick-fixer/README.md

    - Clicking the Apply button in the settings
    - Closing the program

-### Autostart
-To add to Windows startup:
-1. Create a shortcut `MouseFix.exe`
-2. Press Win + R, enter `shell:startup`
-3. Copy the shortcut to the folder that opens

 ## Troubleshooting

 ### The program does not block unwanted clicks